-- 3.1.10 When the mold is ready, slowly pour the gel into the mold from one corner of the mold, allowing the gel to spread itself across the mold.
-Try to maintain a constant pour and do not let the last bits of gel drip into the mold, as this could cause gel imperfections. - 3.1.11 Rinse the flask with hot water as soon as possible to prevent the agar from solidifying in the flask. - 3.1.12 As soon as pouring is complete, look for any bubbles in the gel, especially in between the combs, and try to pop them with the end of a 10ul pipette tip.
+- 3.1.9 When the mold is ready, slowly pour the gel into the mold from one corner of the mold, allowing the gel to spread itself across the mold.
+Try to maintain a constant pour and do not let the last bits of gel drip into the mold, as this could cause gel imperfections. - 3.1.10 Rinse the flask with hot water as soon as possible to prevent the agar from solidifying in the flask.